RML Group: Road cars

 In 2011, RML showcased the Nissan Juke-R with Nissan announcing a limited production run of 'the worlds fastest crossover' in 2012.

 In 2014, RML developed and built the Q50 Eau Rouge concept on behalf of Infiniti Motor Co.

 RML Group produced a road-legal converted version of the Aston Martin Vulcan some time before 2018.

 In 2021, RML showcased the Short Wheelbase, essentially a modern classic inspired by the famed Ferrari 250 GT SWB.
-Only a few months later, more details surrounding it have been released.
-As such, only 30 units will be made and will go on sale at the end of 2021.
+Only a few months later, RML released more details, indicating that only 30 units would be made, going on sale before the end of 2021.

+GT Hypercar

+Developed under the P39 codename, RML Group designed and built the GT Hypercar as a modern-day interpretation of road-going Le Mans racers.